If your dog has allergies, especially dog skin allergies, they are the most common health issue affecting the Bichon Frise dog or puppy.

 Good Dog Breeding Helps

-To minimize dog allergies as much as possible, you should seriously consider purchasing a Bichon Frise puppy from the many responsible, reputable Bichon Frise breeders.
+To minimize dog allergies as much as possible, you should seriously consider purchasing a Bichon Frise puppy from one of the many responsible, reputable Bichon Frise breeders.

 These breeders are focused on improving the standard for the Bichon Frise breed, and one of the major standards is health.

-A Bichon with severe or even moderate allergies won’t be bred, thus eliminating that weakness.
+A Bichon with severe or even moderate allergies won’t be bred, thus eliminating that weakness from the gene pool.

-However, even with responsible breeding, Bichon Frises are still susceptible to canine allergies, but the risks are greatly reduced.
+However, even with responsible breeding, Bichon Frises are still susceptible to canine allergies.
+However the risks are greatly reduced.

 There are four kinds of canine allergies that affect the Bichon Frise: food, flea, airborne and contact dermatitis.